 A CCIP is a clinically focused initiative designed to improve the health of a specific group of members with chronic conditions.
-CMS requires that each MA plan conduct, over a 5-year period.
-Clear Spring Health has selected Hypertension as the Chronic Care Improvement Program for 2022.
+Centers for Medicare & Medicaid Services (CMS) requires that each Managed Care Plan conduct a CCIP, over a 3-year period.
+Clear Spring Health has selected Hypertension as the Chronic Care Improvement Program for 2024.